 Multiple sclerosis has nutritional causes and nutritional cures.

 There are ways to heal the knees.
-The keys are weight training, prolotherapy, and a chirporactic maneuver known as traction.
+In 2007, my keys were weight training, prolotherapy, and a chiropractic maneuver known as traction.